The TN (Trade NAFTA) category was developed as part of the North American Free Trade

-NOTE: While it may be possible to change/extend status to TN within the US, the process
+NOTE: While it may be possible to change/extend status to TN within the US, the process is

-Thus, TN processing from within the U.S. is not recommended.
+TN processing from within the U.S. is not recommended.

 The TN is specific to the employer and job/position for an individual TN employee.
 TN employment authorized for Southeastern does not allow employment with another department at Southeastern, at another location, or for a different employer.